scikit-beam/XrayDB/doc/dbschema.rst

 Waasmaier Table
 ------------------------

-The `Waasmaier` table holds data for calculating elastic X-ray scattering cross sections, :math:`f_0(q)`, from :cite:ts:`Waasmaier_Kirfel`.
-The data are available for many common oxidation states for each element.
+The `Waasmaier` table holds data for calculating elastic X-ray scattering factors :math:`f_0(k)`, from :cite:author:`Waasmaier_Kirfel`.
+The scattering factor is unitless, and :math:`k=\sin(\theta)/\lambda` where :math:`\theta` is the scattering angle and :math:`\lambda` is the X-ray wavelength. available for many common ionic states for each element.
 Each row represents an ion.

-.. index:: Table of Elastic Scattering Cross Section Coefficients
+.. index:: DB Table of Elastic Scattering Cross Section Coefficients
 .. _db_waasmaier_table:

-   Table of Elastic Scattering Cross Section Coefficients
+   DB Table of Elastic Scattering Cross Section Coefficients

     +-------------------------------+--------------+---------------------------------------+
     |  Column                       |  Type        | Description                           |